ZZYHKUSTGZ/FC_Attack/README.md

 ## Project Workflow

 1. **Data Generation**
-   - Use `FC_Attack/Code/Few_Shot_Prompt` to call GPT with Few Shot Prompt and generate **5,000 daily QA pairs** (harmless questions and answers).
+   - Use `FC_Attack/Code/Few_Shot_Prompt` to call GPT with Few Shot Prompt and generate **5,000 daily QA pairs**  .
    - Save the generated dataset as a JSON file for later use.

 2. **Model Fine-tuning**
    - Fine-tune the base model with the generated dataset using **LoRA** to obtain a **Step-Description Generator**.

 3. **Adversarial Data Construction**
    - Based on the fine-tuned model, generate QA pairs for **50 topics from AdvBench**.
-   - The outputs can be used to analyze model behavior under adversarial scenarios.
+   - The 50 topics is based on

 4. **Flowchart Generation**
    - Convert the generated QA pairs into flowcharts of various layouts (**vertical / horizontal / S-shaped**) for experimental comparison and visualization.

 5. **Flowchart-based Jailbreak Attack**
-   - Combine the generated flowcharts with text prompts to perform **jailbreak attacks** on target models.
+   - Combine the generated flowcharts with text prompt to perform **jailbreak attacks** on target models.
-   - The flowcharts serve as structured adversarial inputs, helping to bypass safety alignment and trigger unsafe or restricted responses.
-   - This step is critical for evaluating the robustness and security of large language models under adversarial conditions.
+   - The code such as `FC_Attack/Code/llava.py`